 Forbidden Caverns cost, ticket prices and hours

-The caverns are closed Sundays, as well as from December through March.
+The caverns are closed Sundays and Thanksgiving Day, as well as from December through March.

 April through November, the caverns open at 10 am and the last tour leaves at 5 pm.
 The tour takes about an hour.